Skip to content

 Let’s Get Started-

-Add one line chart visual into page and create two measure for Profit & Sales.
+Add a line chart visualization to the page and establish two measures for Profit and Sales.

 Note: If you don’t want to create measure then you can directly use Sales and Profit fields.